rhboot/shim/SBAT.md

 generation numbering can and should be used to revoke them in case of a private key compromise.

+#### Kernel support for SBAT

+The initial SBAT implementation will add SBAT metadata to Shim and GRUB and enforce SBAT on all components labeled with it.
+Until a component like say the Linux kernel gains SBAT metadata it can not be revoked	via SBAT, but only by revoking the keys signing those kernels.
+These keys will should live in separate, product specific signed PE files that contain only the certificate and SBAT metadata for the key files.
+These key files can then be revoked via SBAT in order to invalidate and replace a specic key.
+While certificates built into Shim can be revoked via SBAT and Shim introspection, this practice would still result in a proliferation of Shim binaries that would need to be revoked via dbx in the event of an early Shim code bug.
+Therefor, SBAT must be used in conjunction with separate Vendor Product Key binaries.

 #### Kernels execing other kernels (aka kexec, fast reboot)

 It is expected that kexec and other similar implementations of kernels spawning other kernels will eventually consume and honor SBAT metadata.
-Until they do, revocations of kernels will need to be done by revoking the keys signing those kernels.
-While keys built into Shim can be revoked via SBAT and Shim introspection, this practice would still result in a proliferation of Shim binaries that would need to be revoked via dbx in the event of an early Shim code bug.
-Therefor, products that support kexec or a similar mechanism must use separate Vendor Product Key binaries.
+Until they do, the same Vendor Product Key binary based revocation needs to be used for them.

 #### Version-Based Revocation Metadata